artamim/my-kind-cluster/README.md

 - **Taints & Tolerations**: Ensured redis pods run only on a specific node using taints.
 - **Node Affinity**: Pinned redis pods to nodes with `diskType=ssd`.
 - **HPA**: Configured auto-scaling for the stress deployment when CPU exceeds 50%.
+- **NodePort Service**:  Created a NodePort service to expose the nginx deployment and accessed it via port forwarding, as there is no external IP for a worker node in a local kind cluster.

 ## Prerequisites